AlesyaRabushka/String-Search/README.md

 # String-Search
 Web app to find all txt files located on the user's computer by the given word or phrase

+# Before start
+Be sure that you've install all dependencies and fill the env files

 # How does it work?
 WHen you start the project there is a searchbar